 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Utah.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the Utah Department of Health.
+If you need to order copies of a death certificate after some time has passed, visit the website of the Utah Department of Health.
 From the DOH website, you can download a mail-in order form or find information about ordering death certificates in-person, online, or by phone.

 In Utah, unless the death occurred more than 50 years ago, a death certificate may be issued to anyone who can show a "direct, tangible, and legitimate interest" in the certificate.
 Those who have such an interest include:

-In addition, if a body will be shipped by common carrier -- for example, a plane or train -- it must be embalmed and placed in a sealed casket or metal container designed for the purpose of shipping a body.
-If embalming is not possible, the body must be placed in an approved, airtight container.
-(Utah Administrative Code R436-8-2.)
+However, if a body will be shipped by common carrier—for example, a plane or train—it usually must be embalmed and also placed in a strong sealed casket or metal container designed for the purpose of shipping a body.
+If embalming is not possible, the body must be placed in an approved method, such as an air-tight metal casket encased in a strong outside shipping case.
+(Utah Administrative Code R436-8-3.)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.